Integrates PayPal payments into Participants Database with a full set of features for managing dues payments, pay-to-join and lots more.

-There are three different ways to implement the Participants Database payment button.
-You can use any or all of them.
+There are two different ways to implement the Participants Database payment button.
+You can use one or both of them.
 You’ll need to decide which is right for your situation.

 Once you have chosen the method or methods you want to use, you must either change your existing Participants Database forms shortcodes or place new shortcodes.
 You will need to place new shortcodes if this is a new installation or you want to use the “Member Payment” form.